GDXN/MangaCMS/README.md

  - Probably more

 Installing:

+Add Postgresql 9.5 repository if not present (see [here](http://www.postgresql.org/download/linux/ubuntu/)).

 Run the `installDeps.sh` script in the `setuptools` directory (note: must be run with `sudo` or as root.
 Please review it before running for security reasons).